MYTH: You NEED to blog about blogging to make money blogging.

 When you create a system to keep track of those things, you can start deducing whether or not what you are doing is pushing you forward.
 And you can actually determine if a small (or big) change in your strategy tremendously helped.

+Want to learn more about the spreadsheet I talked about in that video?
 Click here to learn more about our in-depth, 5-page spreadsheet kit for bloggers.